 I think this lens is a 'classic' for the relatively young Fuji X system for many reasons.
 If you like the 50mm equivalent field of view, you can't go wrong with this lens.
 Outstanding image quality straight from the widest aperture, great character and the large maximum aperture enables you to make sharp photos in low light.

 9 out of 10 points and recommendedCompact, lightweight, decent build quality, sharp, good colors and contrast, cheap

-It's small, lightweight, has a decent build quality and stopped down a little the image quality is very good.
-It has a metal lens mount.
-Sharpness, contrast and colors are excellent from f/2.8.
-The lens focusses quickly and accurately, but it's not silent.
-It's a little soft wide open, but other than that I can't really fault it.
+It's small, lightweight, has a decent build quality and stopped down one or two stops the image quality is very good.
+If you are looking for goed performance wide open, this is not the lens for you.
+It has a metal lens mount and it's quite compact and lightweight.
+Sharpness, contrast and colors are good from f/2.8.
+The lens focuses quickly and accurately, but it's not silent and the front element moves in and out.
+It's very soft wide open up to f/2.8, but other than that I can't really fault it.
 The price tag is very attractive and you certainly get a lot of image quality for your money.
+A lens hood is not included though.
 Looking for a nifty fifty?
 Grab a copy of this little lens.reviewed July 4th, 2015 (purchased for $135)

 9 out of 10 points and recommendedExcellent image quality wide open, good build quality, looks good, image stabilization, fast autofocus, compact and lightweight.

 This is a sweet little lens.
 Compact, lightweight and with quick and silent autofocus.
 It delivers excellent contrast and sharpness at its widest aperture and it even gets a little better when you stop it down.
 The bokeh looks fine to me and I dont mind the vignetting.
 There's nothing more I could ask for in a lens in this price range.
 Just check out the still life shot here on Imaging Resource.reviewed January 17th, 2017 (purchased for $225)